Dive into raw data from the Cassini mission - straight from JPL, in the search for possible alien life. Oh yeah - and learn about PostgreSQL.

-I’ve found the book to be a treasure trove of Postgres features.
+"I’ve found the book to be a treasure trove of Postgres features.
 CTEs are blowing my mind right now.
 I’m a backend engineer, and I’ve been sharing what I’ve learned with my coworker who is a DBA.
 She is picking up some tips through me now!
 I haven’t found a good, engaging tutorial for these intermediate/advanced Postgres tricks, and "A Curious Moon" fills this gap.
-As a bonus, I’m also picking up some bash tips from the book.
+As a bonus, I’m also picking up some bash tips from the book."

-I won't waste your time with sleep-inducing demos and examples - we're going to hit the ground running by important millions of records into PostgreSQL right from the command line and then we're going to interrogate it for correctness.
+I won't waste your time with sleep-inducing demos and examples - we're going to hit the ground running by importing millions of records into PostgreSQL right from the command line and then we're going to interrogate it for correctness.
 From there we put our detective hats on and get to work.

 We don't have time for fluffy tooling!
 Yes there are GUIs and visual tools out there, but SQL with PostgreSQL is simple and easy to use when describing the precise table and index set that you want.

-You'll audit and sniff out crap data as you become "data minded".
-Never trust a spreadsheet – this is the mandate from our data magistrate, M. Sullivan.
-You'll go through a basic audit process from real, raw data from JPL.
-It doesn't matter where the data is from, it will always have errors you'll need to correct.
+You will become "data minded".You'll go through a basic audit process from real, raw data from JPL.
+It doesn't matter where the data is from, it will always have errors.